michael-collins/aa110-fa2015/projects/animated-surfaces-project.md

 ##Requirements

-Project must use CNC fabrication technology such as a laser cutter, 3D printer, polygon-based papercraft
+Project must use CNC fabrication technology such as a laser cutter, 3D printer, laser scanning, robot arm, or polygon-based papercraft.